25 First Time Home Buyer Tips to Get Your Foot in The Door

 16. Limit contingencies

-Contingencies are conditions that a buyer puts into their offer.
+Contingencies are conditions that a buyer includes in their offer.
 These might include contingencies for inspection, appraisal, and financing — or, for non-first-time buyers, the sale of their current home before the deal can close on the new home.

 If you want to go in with the strongest offer possible, you could limit adding contingencies.